Project Pluto: Tory II-A

 The reactor was shipped to the Nevada Test Site for a series of dry runs and zero- or low-power tests.
 Another layer of 4 in fuel elements was added.
 The reactor was mounted on the test vehicle and, with heavy water for coolant, reached criticality during a test run on 9 December, with the control vanes at 65°.
 It was estimated that without the heavy water, 71° would have been required.
 Boron rods were then inserted into the six central tie tubes.
 This lowered the reactivity of the core, and the vanes had to be turned to 132° before criticality was achieved.
-Oralloy foils were placed in the core tubes, and the reactor was run at 150 W for ten minutes.
+U-235 activation foils were placed in the core tie tubes to measure the core local power density, and the reactor was run at 150 W for ten minutes.

 The next set of tests involved blowing air through the reactor while it was subcritical to test the integrity of the components under conditions of strain and vibration.
 On 17 and 18 December, air flow rates of 60, 75, 100 and 330 lb/s for 30 seconds.
 During what was intended to be the final qualification test on 11 January 1961, with an air flow rate of 720 lb/s and a core temperature of 1060 F, the clamp holding the exit nozzle to the air duct on the test vehicle broke, and the nozzle flew 480 ft through the air.
 Following this mishap, it was decided to conduct a test of radio-controlled disconnection and removal of the reactor from the test vehicle.
 During this test the electrically controlled coupler between the locomotive and the test vehicle suddenly opened, and the test vehicle careened down the track and violently struck the concrete face of the test pad bunker at the end.
 The test vehicle was extensively damaged, and had to be stripped down and rebuilt.
 All the reactor components had to be checked for cracks.